Before you apply to host a contest, we want you to go through these guidelines that will help you to understand the process better.

 - CodeChef will verify your application and grant you access to upload problems along with a test contest page.

 - You will have to upload and test your problems on the test contest page.
 Information on how to upload or test problem can be found here.

 - Once you are done with uploading the problem to the test contest page, you need to submit a successful submission to that problem (fix the bug in test data/ time-limit, if any).
 After you are done with this, write an editorial for your problems (which you will have to upload on our discussion forum after the contest ends) and email it to us (ideally 3-4 days before your main contest)

 - After this, we will be creating the main contest page for you and sending it to you along with the manage access for your contest.

-- In case you want to have a banner on your contest page, you will have to send us a banner image, which we can upload on your contest landing page.
+- In case you want to have a banner on your contest page, you can upload the banner on the Contest page (access will be provided to you by the admin).
 The dimensions of the image will have to be 604px X 287px and the format should be JPEG.

 Your Banner should ideally cover the following points: